 In WA we have the resources of the Builders Registration Board, the WA Building Commission, State Administrative Tribunal and Builders indemnity insurance.
 Not perfect, but not bad and better than other States.

 But the woeful position in relation to inadequate Builders Indemnity Insurance on strata properties is simply unacceptable.
-The $100,000 cap on low-level strata complexes is woeful and the lack of any builder’s indemnity insurance protection on high rise strata development is disgraceful.
+The lack of any builder’s indemnity insurance protection on high rise strata development is disgraceful.
 Come on WA Government, with the considerable migration to strata community living expected over the coming years the time to act is now not once the horse has bolted.